 So what are the language requirements for medical devices in Turkey?

 The national language requirements for medical devices in Turkey are in essence analogous to those laid down in the EU MDR and EU IVDR.
-More specifically, they apply to the information accompanying the device (product information), implant card, field safety notices, certificate of conformity, declaration of conformity, and several other documents.
+More specifically, they apply to the information accompanying the device (product information), implant card, field safety notice, certificate of conformity, declaration of conformity, and several other documentation.

 Language required for product information